How to Start Up Your Sprinkler System in the Spring

 Before you even start to worry about starting up your lawn sprinkler system, it is important to make sure that there are no freezing temperatures in the future forecast.
 Typically, mid-late May is the best time to start up and inspect your sprinkler system in Southeast Michigan.

-It is likely that regular watering won’t be required before early June.
-If you start up the system too early, then you may need to clear grassroots from the sprinkler heads a second time and conduct an additional inspection.
+Regular watering will likely not be required before early June.
+If you start up the system too early, you may need to clear the grassroots from the sprinkler heads a second time and conduct an additional inspection.

 2. Grab the Proper Tools and Supplies

-Prior to energizing your system with water and inspecting the components, you will need to set up the backflow device.
+Before energizing your system with water and inspecting the components, you must set up the backflow device.
 Here is a list of some of the tools and supplies you may need:

 3. Inspect and Program Your Controller